sfigg/commercialization-public/design/device-experiences/OEM-TPM.md

 ---
-title: Trusted Plaform Module (TPM) 2.0 requirements
+title: Trusted Plaform Module (TPM) 2.0 hardware requirements
 description: Provides guidance on what an OEM should do to enable TPM 2.0
 MSHAttr:
 - 'PreferredSiteName:MSDN'